 Using a clean cloth wipe the whole pan down with oil.
 I recommend lard (pig fat), ghee, or tallow.
 Preheat your oven to 400 degrees and place a baking sheet on the middle or bottom rack.
 Flip your cast iron pan upside down and bake it for an hour.
 Turn off your oven and allow your pan to cool down with the oven.

-Tada!
-You now have a non-stick cast iron pan!
+Good news!
+You now have an almost nonstick cast iron pan! (when used correctly)

-When made without PFOA and PTFE these are a wonderful option for truly nonstick pans.
-The ceramic coating can chip and scratch if not used properly.
+When made without PFOA and PTFE these are a good option for truly nonstick pans.
+The ceramic coatings can chip and scratch if not used properly.
 It is often recommended to use wooden utensils with these as well.
 As always, follow the care instructions that come with them to ensure they last as long as possible.
+There are some brands that do try to still add harmful chemicals to these as well so do your research before buying!

 Can I Still Use My Old Cookware?

-Switching over to clean cookware can be pricy depending on what you choose to go with.
-If you cannot afford to switch out all your pots and pans for less toxic options, I totally get it.
+Switching over to clean cookware can be pricy depending on what you choose to go with, especially if they are brand name.
+If you cannot afford to switch out all your nonstick pots and pans for less toxic options, I totally get it.
 So, let’s talk about some ways you can use your nonstick cookware and ways to lower the toxins released from their use.

 This will help prevent them from getting super-heated.
 And as with anything on a stove, be sure not walk away from it.
 With children, pets, and spouses it is easy to get distracted and let your pan get too hot.
 If cooking with Teflon you want to be careful to never let this happen.
 Remember it only takes three minutes to get to 500 degrees.